-Members Primary Responsibilities Kristin Colber-Baker (Chair) Michael J. Berthelot Charles Beard, Jr. The Board determined that each member of the Compensation Committee meets the independence requirements of the NYSE Listing Standards including the enhanced independence standards for Compensation Committee members.
-Reviews our general compensation structure and policies Reviews and sets the corporate goals and objectives for the Chief Executive Officer ("CEO") and evaluates the CEO's performance in light of such goals and objectives Evaluates, determines, and recommends CEO compensation, subject to approval by the independent directors Recommends the compensation of our other executive officers and the terms of any new executive compensation programs Reviews the compensation structure and policies applicable to the Board and recommends proposed changes Administers our executive incentive plans, including approving awards under such plans Reviews and discusses with management each year the Compensation Discussion and Analysis included in our annual proxy statement Oversees our risk assessment and risk management relative to our compensation structure, benefits, and incentive plans' administration Oversees our compliance with SEC rules and regulations regarding shareholder approval of certain executive compensation matters.
-Serves as a liaison to our Chief Human Resources Officer to advise and provide insights and best practices regarding various human resource issues
+Members Primary Responsibilities Michael J. Berthelot (Chair) Charles Beard, Jr. Lori Tauber Marcus The Board determined that each member of the Compensation Committee meets the independence requirements of the NYSE listing standards including the enhanced independence standards for Compensation Committee members.
+Reviews our general compensation structure and policies Reviews and sets the corporate goals and objectives for the Chief Executive Officer ("CEO") and evaluates the CEO's performance in light of such goals and objectives Evaluates, determines, and recommends CEO compensation, subject to approval by the independent directors Recommends the compensation of our other executive officers and the terms of any new executive compensation programs Reviews the compensation structure and policies applicable to the Board and recommends proposed changes Administers our equity incentive plans, including approving awards under such plans Reviews and discusses with management each year the Compensation Discussion and Analysis included in our annual proxy statement Oversees our risk assessment and risk management relative to our compensation structure, benefits, and incentive plans' administration Oversees our compliance with SEC rules and regulations regarding shareholder approval of certain executive compensation matters.
+Oversees the administration of the Company's clawback/recoupment policies Serves as a liaison to our Chief Human Resources Officer to advise and provide insights and best practices regarding various human resource issues

 Role of Independent Compensation Consultant.
 The Compensation Committee has the sole authority to retain compensation consultants or advisors to assist it in fulfilling its responsibilities, including evaluating and determining executive and director compensation, and in fulfilling its other responsibilities.
-In 2022, the Compensation Committee engaged Willis Towers Watson ("WTW") as its independent compensation consultant.
-WTW's work with the Committee included analyses, advice, guidance and recommendations on executive and director compensation levels versus peers, market trends and incentive plan designs.
-In addition, in 2022, WTW conducted a review of our current peer group to ensure that it continues to serve as an appropriate benchmark for executive and director compensation levels and practices for 2023.
+In 2023, the Compensation Committee engaged Willis Towers Watson ("WTW") as its independent compensation consultant.
+WTW's work with the Committee included analyses, advice, guidance and recommendations on executive and director compensation levels versus peers, and market trends.
+In addition, in 2023, WTW conducted a review of our current peer group to ensure that it continues to serve as an appropriate benchmark for executive and director compensation levels and practices for 2024.
 WTW also reviewed our long-term incentive practices and provided updates on executive compensation trends and developments.
 WTW will continue to work with the Committee to provide it with analyses, advice, guidance and recommendations on executive and director compensation versus peers, market trends and incentive plan designs.
 WTW was engaged exclusively by the Compensation Committee on executive and director compensation matters and does not have any other consulting arrangements with the Company.
 The Committee took into consideration the consultant's analyses, advice, guidance and recommendations in recommending changes to Board and executive compensation.
 The Committee considered the independence of WTW and determined that no conflicts of interest exist.
-For more information regarding the role of the compensation consultant, see the disclosure under "Compensation Setting Process-Role of Independent Compensation Consultant."
+For more information regarding the role of the compensation consultant, see the disclosure under "Compensation Discussion & Analysis-Compensation Setting Process-Role of Independent Compensation Consultant."